Kris1825/CLASSIFY-IMAGES--CIFAR-10--USING-CNNs/README.md

-# CIFAR-10 Image Classification with CNNs

-## 📌 Project Overview
+  Project Overview

-This project uses the **CIFAR-10 dataset** to classify images into 10 categories:
+This project uses the CIFAR-10 dataset to classify images into 10 categories:
 - Airplanes
 - Cars
 - Birds